vejuhust/config-box/sublime-text/README.md

 Powerful Markdown package for Sublime Text with better syntax understanding and good color schemes.

 ### [JsFormat](https://packagecontrol.io/packages/JsFormat)
-Javascript formatting for Sublime Text 2 & 3
+JavaScript formatting for Sublime Text 2 & 3

 ### [IMESupport](https://packagecontrol.io/packages/IMESupport)
 Resolve a problem that IME composition window can not be displayed correctly on Windows.
-For Chinese IME, [Bing Pinyin](http://bing.msn.cn/pinyin/) works well with this plugin.
+For Chinese IME, [微软必应输入法](http://bing.msn.cn/pinyin/) works well with this plugin.